Clinkle/objective-c-style-guide/README.md

 } AccountType;
 ```

+## Comments

+When they are needed, comments should be used to explain **why** a particular piece of code does something.
+Any comments that are used must be kept up-to-date or deleted.

+Block comments should generally be avoided, as code should be as self-documenting as possible, with only the need for intermittent, few-line explanations.
+This does not apply to those comments used to generate documentation.

 ## Booleans

 Since `nil` resolves to `NO` it is unnecessary to compare it in conditions.
 Never compare something directly to `YES`, because `YES` is defined to 1 and a `BOOL` can be up to 8 bits.